Monday, May 31, 2021

 Thursday, May 6, 2021

-The Student Voice survey (conducted by Inside Higher Education) provides important guidance to educators about students' views of campus climate and action regarding racial justice.
+The 2021 Student Voice survey (conducted by Inside Higher Education) provided important guidance to educators about students' views of campus climate and action regarding racial justice.
+The update later in the year indicated that racial justice continued as a strong focus and added growing evidence of students' political advocacy as well as interest in career preparation.
 With 65% of all students either agreeing or strongly agreeing that higher education has a role to play in addressing racial justice and equality, educators have a clear mandate.
 This mandate is complicated by the fact that when the data is segregated by political inclination, 63% of students who lean Democratic and only 6% of those who lean Republican strongly agree with the mandate.

 The survey (including 1,100 white and 800 students of color) found that most students either don't have a clear perception about what their institutions did to address racial issues or were somewhat disappointed.
 In particularly, students found the responses to police killing George Floyd "underwhelming."
 A common perspective was that there are lots of statements of sympathy and understanding but far fewer real actions to bring about change.
+The driver for social justice action is sometimes external to higher education institutions, with 44% of students reporting that community groups and media were their primary sources of information.
 Student activists can make a real difference in advocating racial justice and some institutions stand out in their effectiveness, demonstrating that change is essentially a matter of institutional will.

 Increased Fall 2021 enrollment at Historically Black Colleges and Universities (HBCUs) perhaps reflected Black students' view of campus climate.
 The increases could be the result of a variety of factors but one likely cause is that Black students see HBCUs as more responsive to their needs and more likely to address racial justice questions than predominantly White colleges and universities.